clarkfitzg/clarkfitzg.github.io/_posts/2020-06-19-intro-to-Julia's-Debugger.md

 end
 ```

-We can enter the debugger by prefacing a call with the aptly named macro `@enter`.
+We can enter the debugger by prefacing a function call with the aptly named macro `@enter`.
 ```julia
 @enter f(1)
 ```